13 Deserts

 Figure 13.15: Diagram showing the mechanics of saltation.

-Sand size material moves by a process called in which sand grains are lifted into the moving air and carried a short distance where they drop and splash into the surface dislodging other sand grains which are then carried a short distance and splash dislodging still others.
+Sand size material moves by a process called saltation in which sand grains are lifted into the moving air and carried a short distance where they drop and splash into the surface dislodging other sand grains which are then carried a short distance and splash dislodging still others.

 Figure 13.16: Enlarged image of frosted and rounded windblown sand grains.